-The job of central bank is very different from any other job.
-Regulation and policy making require you to continuously learn about the development in market.
-You shall be interested to learn new things.
-During the interview you shall be very knowledgeable about the topics of economics, finance banking and other issues of national and international importance.
-Knowing facts and figures are helpful but while replying the question do not just restate lot of facts and data about the topic rather discuss your views about it.
+The job of the central bank is very different from any other job.
+Regulation and policy making require you to continuously learn about the development in the market.
+You shall be interested in learning new things.
+During the RBI Grade B Interview, you shall have complete knowledge about the topics of economics, finance, banking and other issues of national and international importance.
+Knowing facts and figures are helpful but while replying to the question, do not just restate lots of facts and data about the topic rather discuss your views about it.
 Some tips are:

-- Read newspaper editorials (The Hindu, Business Standard, Economic Times, Financial Express, Mint, etc. or others).
-You may find editorial of last six months useful for the exam.
+- Read newspaper editorials (The Hindu, Business Standard, Economic Times, Financial Express, Mint or others).
+You may find editorials of the last six months useful for the exam.
 You may easily find these online.

-- Read Publications like Kurukshetra, Yojna, Economic Survey, Economic and Political Weekly, etc.
+- Read Publications like Kurukshetra, Yojna, Economic Survey, Economic and Political Weekly.

-- RBI website provides lot of information to answer technical questions
+- RBI website provides a lot of information to answer technical questions.

 What are the current topics to study for the RBI Grade B interview?

-This list can never be complete and the best way to prepare by reading good publication and newspaper.
+This list can never be complete and the best way to prepare is, by reading a good publication and newspaper.
 Some indicative topics are: